Education and professional training

 How does our initiative include stakeholders from government, private sector and civil society?
 How does our initiative contribute to building partnerships with others?

-Our initial business concept was to purchase recyclables materials, process and re-sell them at a profit to the benefit of the Moken.
+Our original business concept was to purchase recyclables materials, process and re-sell them at a profit to the benefit of the Moken.
 This business plan proved to be too difficult as it was complicated to break into a well-established market with stiff competition and though monopolies.
 Therefore we decided to change our business concept and concentrate on unexplored market niches, where we could leverage the benefit of our social enterprise.
 For this it was necessary to build a community network and include key stakeholders.
 Our network has been set up in three main pillars:

 - Islands and Oceans: "Moken Guardians of the Sea" program.